Implementation

 Issuing the Medical Certificate of Cause of Death (MCCD)

-Once the medical examiner has reviewed the information on the referral form and has reviewed the medical records, there will need to be a dialogue between the GP (who is completing the MCCD) and the medical examiner in relation to the proposed cause of death before the MCCD is completed (it is anticipated that this dialogue may take place by either email and/or a telephone conversation).
+If the medical examiner does not agree an/or has any queries, then there will need to be a dialogue with the GP in order that agreement can be reached in relation to the proposed cause of death (this dialogue may take place by either email and/or a telephone conversation).

-The medical examiner will speak with the bereaved family to enquire if they have any concerns regarding the care provided to their relative, discuss the proposed entries for the MCCD, ensure they understand the medical terminology being used and give them an opportunity to ask any questions they may have about the proposed cause of death.
+The medical examiner or medical examiner officer will speak with the bereaved family to discuss the proposed entries for the MCCD, ensure they understand the medical terminology being used and give them an opportunity to ask any questions they may have about the proposed cause of death.
+They will also ask the family if they have any comments on the care provided to their relative, either compliments or concerns they wish to raise.

-After the Medical Examiner scrutiny has been satisfactorily completed (review of the records, speaking with the attending doctor and speaking with the bereaved family member) the Medical Examiner will authorise the release of the MCCD.
+After the medical examiner scrutiny has been satisfactorily completed (review of the records, speaking with the attending doctor and speaking with the bereaved family member) the Medical Examiner Office will facilitate the disclosure of the MCCD to the Registrar.

-There will be the provision to issue a MCCD (where appropriate) promptly in circumstances when for religious (or other reasons) this is required.
-However, the same level of scrutiny by the Medical Examiner’s office is still required to occur for every death.
+There is provision to issue a MCCD (where appropriate) promptly in circumstances when for religious (or other reasons) this is required.
+However, the same level of scrutiny by the Medical Examiner office is still required to occur for every death.

 Other resources